Hillobar/Rope/README.md

 * Fine tune your video ahead of time by creating image setting markers at specific frames.
 * Lightening fast!

+### Updates for Rope-Ruby: ###
+* Almost double the performance of previous Rope!
+Twice as fast!
+Half the time!
+Most of the effort for Ruby focuses on huge performance gains.
+Enjoy the speed!
+* Much faster GFPGAN
+* Occluder mask size can now be adjusted
+* Experimental features added to make adjustments to face swap region placement and face scale.

 ### Known Bugs: ###
 - When using Markers, the frames before the first marker will use parameters from the the last settings in your options.
 Not sure if it is a true bug, but best way to deal with this is to create a marker at the first frame.